The Laser Training InstituteTM

 Course Prerequisites: You must meet these requirements prior to attendance

-1) Accredited certificate of formal training as a medical laser safety officer, and/or a nationally recognized CERTIFICATION as a medical laser safety officer.
+1) Accredited certificate of formal training as a medical laser safety officer, and/or a nationally recognized CERTIFICATION (NCLC or BLS Certification) as a medical laser safety officer.
+You'll need to submit a copy of your certificate.
+(If you need this entry level training first, look at the link at the bottom of this page)

 2) A waiver will be required of each applicant (click to download) acknowledging their own responsibility in understanding and managing laser hazards and holding harmless the course and Professional Medical Education Association from any potential injury.
 Regardless, safety issues will be discussed in detail.